Marie Stopes: Marie Stopes: Her Work and Play

 Aylmer Maude, acclaimed writer and Tolstoy expert, was brought into the home of Stopes and Gates in an effort to support their financial needs.
-While already having a troublesome marriage, Maude's interjection in the household only added more tension to the marriage as Stopes' flirtatious nature caused Gates more jealousy and frustration.
+While already having a troublesome marriage, Maude's interjection in the household only added more tension to the marriage as Stopes's flirtatious nature caused Gates more jealousy and frustration.
 Maude and Stopes remained friends long after her separation from Gates in 1914, and the intensity of their relationship was reflected in a letter he wrote immediately prior to her second marriage to Humphrey Roe: "My dearest Una [Maude's pet name for Stopes], I have been bothering you with letters recently… Still I cannot let the eve of your third marriage pass without sending you my most cordial good wishes and fondest greetings."

 Maude's biography, "The Authorized Life of Marie C Stopes", was published in 1924.
 The book was not well received (The Spectator described it as "a panegyric and not a biography") and it may even have been written by Stopes herself.
 When Stopes blamed Maude for the book's poor sales, he replied: "you so impressed on me the importance of getting the Life out quickly, and I evidently rushed it to the point of scamping it and failed to correct some of the errors in your rough draft."

 The book was republished in 1933 as "Marie Stopes Her Work and Her Play".
 While the later book included an account of the Stopes v Sutherland libel trial of 1923, questions have been raised about its credibility.
-For instance, significant aspects of the story of Stopes' visit to Professor McIlroy in disguise and being fitted with a cervical cap (the same device about which McIlroy had been so critical during the High Court trial) have been shown to have been fabricated, and McIlroy's treatment of Stopes has been shown to have been consistent with her testimony in the High Court.
+For instance, significant aspects of the story of Stopes's visit to Professor McIlroy in disguise and being fitted with a cervical cap (the same device about which McIlroy had been so critical during the High Court trial) have been shown to have been fabricated, and McIlroy's treatment of Stopes has been shown to have been consistent with her testimony in the High Court.